dataswift/HAT2.0/README.md

 # [Hub of All Things](https://hubofallthings.com)

-This repository contains an implementation of the [Hub-of-All-Things](http://hubofallthings.com) project Personal Data Store.
+This repository contains an implementation of the [Hub-of-All-Things](http://hubofallthings.com) HAT Microserver project.

 ## Releases